-In June 2021, Pfizer Inc. halted the distribution of its smoking cessation drug, Chantix (varenicline), after heightened levels, above the FDA's acceptable daily intake limit, of nitrosamines were found in some lots of Chantix pills.
+In June 2021, Pfizer Inc. halted the distribution of its smoking cessation drug, Chantix (varenicline) after heightened levels of a nitrosamine impurity, called N-nitroso-varenicline, which were above the FDA's acceptable daily intake limit, were found in some lots of Chantix pills.
+Long-term use of products containing N-nitroso-varenicline may be associated with a potential increased cancer risk in humans.
 In September 2021, Pfizer announced a nationwide recall in the United States of all lots of Chantix and have also withdrawn the product in other countries around the globe.
-We have undertaken a review of cytisinicline in accordance with regulatory guidance to assess the risk of the presence of nitrosamine and other potential impurities.
+We have undertaken a review of cytisinicline in accordance with regulatory guidance to assess the risk of the presence of nitrosamines and other potential impurities.
 If contaminants, or impurities such as nitrosamines, are discovered in quantities above regulators' thresholds within our supply of cytisinicline, we may potentially delay product development and approval or have a material adverse impact on our business.